jennie/community-manual/community-guidelines/mentor-and-volunteer-guidelines.md

 * Highlighting the achievements of diverse gamemakers
 * Increasing the diversity of expression in all aspects of game culture

-Please read and affirm our [inclusiveness statement](https://dmg.to/inclusiveness), and talk to an organizer if you are confused about anything.
+Please read and affirm our [Code of Conduct](/code-of-conduct/code-of-conduct.md), and talk to an organizer if you are confused about anything.

-## Understanding the goals of an immersive
+## Understanding the goals of an intensive

 Our long programs are workshops that last four to six weeks with a set cohort of participants selected through an application process.
 The group meets two to three times per week, and receives one-on-one mentorship for the duration of the program, and six months beyond.
 The purpose of our long programs is to: